-Georgia Power has a wholesale contract to supply 1 megawatt of solar energy to Dalton Utilities.
+Georgia Power has a wholesale contract to supply 1 megawatt of energy to Dalton Utilities produced by solar generation facilities.
 See more of our solar projects.

 Did You Know?

-Georgia Power currently has nearly 1,100 megawatts (MW) of hydro, biomass, landfill gas and solar energy in its renewable generation portfolio.
-Along with nuclear energy, which is virtually emissions-free, the company generates nearly a quarter of its electricity from these energy sources.
+Georgia Power currently has nearly 1,100 megawatts (MW) of hydro, biomass, landfill gas and solar energy in its renewable capacity portfolio.
+Along with nuclear energy, which is virtually emissions-free, nearly a quarter of the company's capacity will come from these energy sources.

 Back to Top ↑